Inforealty Inspections — licensed pest control company in Houston, Texas

 Their licensed service areas include pest control, and termite treatment.

-Customers have rated Inforealty Inspections 4 out of 5 stars on Google, with 8 reviews reflecting their service track record in Houston.
+Customers have rated Inforealty Inspections 4 out of 5 stars, with 8 reviews reflecting their service track record in Houston.

 Licensed for 2 service categories under TPCL #568710